 Aloha ʻĀina Fridays

-The Aloha ʻĀina Friday Series, a new program that commenced Fall 2019, invites both the on-campus and off-campus community to explore aloha ʻāina together.
-This four-part interactive series includes:
+The Aloha ʻĀina Friday Series, a program that commenced in Fall 2019, invites both the on-campus and off-campus community to explore aloha ʻāina together.
+See below for a list of events and to sign up.

 E kipa mai!